GoogleCloudPlatform/mde-looker-project-template/README.md

 ## Usage

-Please see [MDE documentation](https://gmde.cloud) for how to use the Looker Template for Manufacturing Data Engine.
+Please see [MDE documentation](https://gmde.cloud) for how to use the Looker Project Template for Manufacturing Data Engine.

 ## Contributing